uccross/skyhookdm-pythonclient/README.md

 	"workers": 17
 }'''

-# here we use the "did" field as the table name.
+# here we use the "did" field as the dataset name.
-table_name = "222:wfe.361106.PowhegPythia8EvtGen_AZNLOCTEQ6L1_Zee.merge.DAOD"
+dataset_name = "222:wfe.361106.PowhegPythia8EvtGen_AZNLOCTEQ6L1_Zee.merge.DAOD"

 # add the json data to SkyhookDM.
 The name of the object will be defined by the 'name' or 'did' (for 'servicex') value in the json.
 sk.addDatasetSchema(my_json)